 Depending on your vision, the eye professional may prescribe contact lenses or glasses at your first eye exam.
 However, you often do not get to bring the eyewear home the same day because it needs to be fitted with your prescription.
 It can take a few days to a few weeks to come in, so schedule your appointment as soon as possible if you think you might need vision correction.

 Do you take my vision insurance?

-To find out if we accept your insurance plan, contact your nearest For Eyes today.
+We accept most vision plans, to find out if we accept your insurance plan contact your nearest For Eyes today.